 These peppers are great to make ahead so be sure to check out this collection of family-friendly pantry-inspired and make-ahead recipes, too!

-- Nonstick cooking spray or additional canola oil, for pan
+- Cooking spray - or additional canola oil, for pan

 - 1 teaspoon ground cumin